Kristian-Tan/lsp-intelephense-diagnostic-client-cli/README.md

     - `additionalInfoCmd`:
         - Array of command to be executed to get additional info about this error
+        - This command will be run each time a diagnostic error received from LSP server
-        - Additional info can be useful to identify who committed this line in version control (e.g.: git), or to run a command when a diagnostic is found (e.g.: failing pipeline or rolling back push/git)
+        - This can be useful to identify who committed this line in version control (e.g.: git), or to run a command when a diagnostic is found (e.g.: failing pipeline or rolling back push/git)
         - Output of this command will be saved to variable `addtionalInfo`
         - Value can have this parameter to be replaced: `{FILE_NAME}`, `{LINE_START}`, `{LINE_END}`, `{CHARACTER_START}`, `{CHARACTER_END}`, `{MESSAGE}`, `{SEVERITY}`, `{CODE}`, `{SOURCE}`
         - Default value: `null` (no additional info)

+    - `cmdBefore`:
+        - Array of command to be executed (once) before the actual communication with LSP server take place
+        - This can be useful to prevent diagnostic to be run too frequently (e.g.: only run diagnostic nightly, if last run output.json was not older than 23 hour then cancel current run), or to prevent diagnostic running when machine load is too high (e.g.: exit if machine load average higher than 50% * number of cpu), or to kill old LSP client process (e.g.: prevent duplicate command to be run)
+        - If the return code if this command is not 0, the client will be terminated
+        - No parameter replacement will be done
+        - Default value: `null` (no command will be executed)

+    - `cmdAfter`:
+        - Array of command to be executed (once) after the actual communication with LSP server take place
+        - This can be useful to convert diagnostic data from json format to other format (e.g.: csv)
+        - No parameter replacement will be done
+        - Default value: `null` (no command will be executed)

 - Example usage with all default parameters: ```python3 client.py <(echo '{}')```